godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***Success***: During the next engagement in that area, the trap is undetectable by Behemoths and automatically springs when the condition is met.
 ##### Set an Ambush
 *Exploration, Plan*
+You spend 10 minutes locating and marking hiding places for your hunting party.
+Make a

 ##### Tracker
 ##### General Exploration Activities
 These are activities that anyone in any of the aforementioned roles can undertake while exploring.